Teleport Named an Overall Leader in Zero Trust Platforms by KuppingerCole Analysts

 How does the SSH tunnel work?

-When you connect to a server using SSH, you get a server's shell.
-This is the default behavior of an SSH connection.
-Under the hood, your SSH client creates an encrypted session between your SSH client and the SSH server.
-But the data transported within the SSH session can be of any type.
-For example, during shell access, the data transmitted are binary streams detailing dimensions of pseudo-terminal and ASCII characters to run commands on the remote shell.
-However, during SSH port forwarding, the data transmitted can be a binary stream of protocol tunneled over SSH (e.g. SQL over SSH).
+When you connect to a server using SSH, you receive the server's shell.
+Under the hood, your SSH client creates an encrypted session between the client and the SSH server, and the data transported within that session can be of any type.
+During shell access, the transported data is binary streams, which describe the pseudo-terminal and the ASCII characters of your commands.
+During port forwarding, transportedthis data is a binary stream of whatever protocol you are tunneling over SSH (for example, SQL over SSH).

 ssh tunnel